 You can easily and quickly install Python on your personal computer.
 Python is free, open source, and you do not need a license to work with it even if you use it for commercial purposes.
-The freedom and flexibility is one of main reasons why it is so popular as a general purpose language, and why Python has become one of the most popular languages for Data Science (together with R).
+This flexibility is one of main reasons why Python is so popular as a general purpose language, and why Python has become one of the most popular languages for data science (together with R).

 Getting started with Python and Jupyter Notebook

-Once Jupyter opens up, you will see a screen that looks like the one below.
-In the main body you will see all files in the directory from which you started Jupyter.
+Once Jupyter opens up, you will see the Jupyter dashboard as below.
+In the main body you will see all files in the directory from which you launched Jupyter.
 On the top right, you can click on new and then Python 3 to open a new notebook.

 You are now ready to start coding.
 The basic elements of Jupyter Notebook are the cells, as in the next figure.
 Each cell holds is interpreted as code by default.
 You can type (or copy and paste) as much code as you like in a single cell.
 Press Shift + Enter when you are ready to run it.
 As a first step, try using a cell as a calculator to see it working.
 You can always run a cell again.